-- Consumer-driven solutions that will help to control costs through the use of incentives and wellness and preventive programs. - A transformation of the Medicaid program to include reasonable reforms that improve health outcomes and reduce costs, and continued funding of the program. - Equity between managed care insurance companies and providers.
+• Consumer-driven solutions that will help to control costs through the use of incentives and wellness and preventive programs.

+- Reasonable reforms to the Medicaid program that improve health outcomes and reduce costs. - Equity between managed care insurance companies and providers. - Funding for the implementation of Family Connects as a pilot program in Greene County.